 Lomax has been in terrific form for St Helens as of late scoring three tries in his last two games as well crossing in each of his last three meetings with Salford.
 Lomax is a versatile player who can play at full-back or in the halves but expect him to be in the playmaking role this evening due to the arrival of Ben Barba.
 Lomax will be looking to make it three try-scoring appearances on the run.
 Meetings this season

-The last time St Helens visited the AJ Bell Stadium back late March the Red Devils earned a 22-14 victory with Michael Dobson being the star of the show crossing for two tries and kicking four goals.
+The last time St Helens visited the The Salford Stadium back late March the Red Devils earned a 22-14 victory with Michael Dobson being the star of the show crossing for two tries and kicking four goals.
 Craig Kopczak also powered his way over with Lomax, Alex Walmsley and Ryan Morgan and scoring for St Helens.

 Watson’s men were on course to make it two wins from two against St Helens in 2017 leading 24-8 with seven minutes remaining but late tries from James Roby, Regan Grace and Jonny Lomax and a 40-yard Matty Smith drop-goal sealed victory for St Helens.
 A Niall Evalds double with tries from Greg Johnson and Lui had given Salford a 16-point lead.

 Fans can still purchase tickets for tonight’s game against St Helens up until kick-off from the Club Ticket Office.
 Season Tickets are valid for tonight’s game.
 Fans can also purchase tickets for tonight’s End of Season Awards Evening from the Club Ticket Office and it will take place in our 1873 suite post-match.

 This evening we host St Helens in our final game of the 2017 season and here are all the details you need to know ahead of tonight’s Super 8s clash.
 Tickets